 There are millions of things to do in San Francisco, but as it’s a compact city, if you are efficient and up for the adventure, you can see much of it in just 48 hours.
 We suggest that for your first day you take the bus rather than use a car (no parking), but for the second day, a car will be more useful.

 Start your morning with breakfast at Sears Fine Food.
-Open since 1938, Sears Fine Food is a San Francisco staple, and if you’re a fan of pancakes, then you’re just in luck, the recipe for their famous Swedish silver dollar pancake has been passed down through the family for generations and is incredibly delicious.
+Open since 1938, Sears Fine Food is a San Francisco staple, and if you’re a fan of pancakes, then you’re just in luck – the recipe for Sears’s famous Swedish silver-dollar pancake has been passed down through the family for generations and is incredibly delicious.

 It should be noted that certain features, especially the museums, are closed on certain days, so if you do intend to visit them, it may be necessary to switch your two days around.